gbmhunter/blog/content/programming/languages/c/string-manipulation/index.md

 If you actually wanted to print the % character rather than use it to specify a conversion, use two of them (printf("%%"); // prints "%").

-## Format Specifiers
+### Format Specifiers

 There are plenty of format specifiers that you can use with `printf()` which changes the way the text is formatted.
-Format specifiers go between the % symbol and the conversion specifier, mentioned above.
+Format specifiers go between the `%` symbol and the conversion specifier, mentioned above.
 They are optional, but if used, have to be added in the correct order.

 I have come across embedded implementations of `printf()` which do not support string padding (e.g. `%5s` or `%-6s`).
-This includes the version used with the [PSoC 5](/programming/microcontrollers/psoc).
+This includes the version used with the {{% link text="PSoC 5" src="/programming/microcontrollers/psoc" %}}.

-## Portable size_t Printing
+### Portable size_t Printing

-For portability, you can use the z format specifier when you want to print a value of size_t (e.g. the number returned by sizeof()).
+For portability, you can use the `z` format specifier when you want to print a value of `size_t` (e.g. the number returned by `sizeof()`).

 ```c
 // Portable way of printing a size_t number,